Old dogs are less valuable to society than young dogs

 The Sanctuary for Senior Dogs is a 501(c)(3) nonprofit corporation; your contributions are fully tax deductible to the extent allowed by law.

-Donations: You can donate directly to the Sanctuary through PayPal; it is quick and secure.
+Donations: You can donate directly to the Sanctuary through PayPal; it is quick and secure, and you do not need a PayPal account to donate.
 Credit card donations are easy and convenient with PayPal.
 Click on the link below to use PayPal.
 If you encounter problems with PayPal, please contact us.

 Fundraising: Long range plans for the Urban Sanctuary Initiative include foster caregivers living in Sanctuary apartments and providing foster care and end-of-life care for senior dogs in need, guaranteeing quality care for every dog that enters our program.
 Our ultimate goal is to establish a number of urban centers to house our foster programs, keeping senior dogs and senior people together in comfortable living quarters throughout the Greater Cleveland area.
 Senior dogs thrive in a loving home, and that is what we provide at The Sanctuary for Senior Dogs.
 If you would like to be part of our fundraising efforts, please contact us.